ssarahyao/DS-2020-Final-Project/README.md

 watermelon is the cheapest fruit at only \$0.24, while cherries are the most expensive at \$2.64.

-Watermelon’s low cost makes sense because it is grown in large quantities, has a high water content, and is relatively inexpensive to harvest and transport during peak season.
-In contrast, cherries are labor intensive to grow and pick, have a short harvest window, and require careful handling to avoid bruising, all of which raise their price.
-Additionally, cherries are often more sensitive to weather and have higher risks of crop loss, further increasing costs.
-These differences in production, labor demands, and seasonal availability help explain why watermelon remains the most affordable fruit per cup equivalent, while cherries are the most expensive.
+Watermelon’s low cost stems from large-scale production, high water content, and relatively inexpensive harvesting and transportation during peak season.
+Many common fruits—such as apples and bananas—also fall toward the lower end of the price range.
+In contrast, cherries are labor-intensive to grow and pick, have a short harvest window, and require careful handling to avoid bruising, all of which raise their price.
+Their sensitivity to weather and high risk of crop loss further drives up cost.
+Similarly, berries like blackberries and raspberries tend to rank among the most expensive fruits.
+These differences in production scale, labor demands, and seasonal constraints explain why watermelon remains the most affordable fruit per cup equivalent, while cherries are the most expensive.

 If we want to further examine the breakdown of different fruit forms, the graph below shows each form for all fruits.